Darcy-Social/shepherd/README.md

 ### Development server

-You can run a vue-cli developmente server with the following command.
+You can run a vue-cli development server with the following command.

 ```
 npm run serve